Joy Kngwarreye Jones Biography and CV

-Joy started doing batik on cotton, then moved to silk in 1977 with 80 people at Utopia after being inspired, then taught and encouraged by Jenny Green and later Julia Murray.
+Joy started her artistic practice applying batik on cotton, then moved to silk in 1977 with approximately 80 people at Utopia after being inspired, taught and encouraged by Jenny Green and later Julia Murray.
 The Holts purchased some of Joy’s beautiful silk scarves from Jenny and Julia.

 In April 1989, Joy, Lily and Emily were amongst the first to request art materials from the Holt family at Delmore, which was soon to become Delmore Gallery.
-Their initial paintings were on "art boards’ then, the Holts supplied the artists, including Joy, with Belgian linen and acrylic paint together with a choice of fine brushes.
+Their initial paintings were on 'art boards’ then, the Holts supplied the artists, including Joy, with Belgian linen, acrylic paint and brushes.
 Joy participated in the early Utopia art movement of 1989, with the exhibition Utopia Women’s Paintings, the first works on canvas, A Summer Project.
 Joy painted continuously for Delmore, evolving through several styles.
 Joy’s sister Lily had a great influence on her, encouraging her to persevere in expressing her Dreaming through her art.

 Joy’s confidence has grown immensely over this time, leading to the production of an interesting body of work.
 With this growth, her interpretive skills have come to represent a truly engaging, profoundly beautiful and often magical exploration of her ceremonial traditions.